js13kGames/pacific-black-cats/README.md

 - Sink Japanese transports (careful, they are equipped with AA Guns)
 - Sink Japanese submarines

-If you run out of fuel or ammo, fly back to the base and land near it, it will refill them automatically.
+If you run out of fuel or ammo, fly back to the base and land near the tower, it will refill them automatically.

 ## Tips